-First, let’s address what metadata is.
-As explained by the EDRM glossary, metadata “is data about data.
-Metadata captures data elements or attributes (name, size, date, type, etc.), data about records or data structures (length, fields, columns, etc.) and data about data (where it is located, how it is associated, ownership, etc.).”
+What is metadata?.
+The common metadata definition is “data about data.”
+Metadata captures data elements or attributes (name, size, date, type, etc.), data about records or data structures (length, fields, columns, etc.) and data about data (where it is located, how it is associated, ownership, etc.).

 There are multiple types of metadata including structural metadata and descriptive metadata.
 Structural metadata is data about the structure or makeup of the file.
 Descriptive metadata, which is the type addressed in this article, is information about file attributes.

 All too often courts and attorneys limit or refuse to permit discovery with basic descriptive metadata intact.
-This aversion to disclosure of metadata is likely the result of either: 1) not fully understanding metadata; or 2) in the case of attorneys, wanting to make life hard for an opponent.
+This aversion to disclosure of metadata is likely the result of either: 1) not fully understanding metadata; or 2) in the case of attorneys, fear of disclosing pertinent information without knowing it, or wanting to make life hard for an opponent.